Like most of my albums, this collection has gone through several names during its birthing process.

 The set of 10 Nocturnes were written over a number of years.
 They are reflective pieces, all composed for solo piano by Roger Evernden.
 They are reminiscent of the haunting, meditative compositions on earlier albums – like Serendipity 1, 2 and 3 on The Journey We All Make album; or April Sadness or Solitude on The Innocence of Spring album, and the hugely popular Late At Night I Think Of You from Improvation.

-[If you are interested in the background to Nocturnes, and why they are called that, you might find this article on Nocturnes on Wikipedia interesting.]
+[If you are interested in the background to Nocturnes in general, and why they are called that, you might find this article on Nocturnes on Wikipedia interesting.]

 “It is rare to hear music that deviates from fairly predictable and traditional compositional structures.
 These Nocturnes are fresh, organic pieces.
 Wonderfully distinct.
 Each is different yet they combine to form a pleasing and enjoyable whole.
 Calming and gentle, individual and unique.”

-The album will be released in January 2019, but several of the Nocturnes have been released as singles:
+The album was released in February 2019, but several of the Nocturnes were also released as singles.

 Nocturne #1 – Sea of Souls